-Wrist wraps are a common piece of equipment that you’ll see people wearing in most gym settings.
-As well, just like straps, wrist wraps are used by almost every type of strength athlete.
+Wrist wraps are a common piece of equipment that you’ll see people wearing in most gym settings. like straps, wrist wraps are also used by almost every type of strength athlete.

-Their primary function is to keep a lifter’s wrist neutral.
+The primary function of wrist wraps is to keep a lifter’s wrist neutral.
 The goal is to prevent the wrist from flexing either forward or back while lifting.
 This is achieved by taking the elastic material of the wrap and stretching it around your wrist, which creates a cast-like structure.

-The reason why it’s important to keep the wrist neutral while lifting is because any movement of the wrist under load will increase the stress at the level of the joint.
+The reason why it’s important to keep the wrist neutral while lifting is because any movement of the wrist under load will increase the stress at the joint level.
 Therefore, a wrist wrap can aid in preventing wrist injuries as well as keeping the wrist pain-free.

-This is especially important for exercises like the bench press and overhead press.
+This is especially important for exercises like bench presses and overhead presses.
 In these movements, the barbell should sit in the base of the palm with the load directly over a neutral wrist.

-However, as you get stronger and the weights get heavier, the wrist might flex backward in an uncontrolled manner.
+However, as you get stronger and the weights get heavier, the wrist might flex backward uncontrolled.
 Therefore, wearing wrist wraps can keep the barbell directly stacked over the wrist.

 Another reason why a neutral wrist position is important outside of preventing wrist pain is that the movement will be more efficient.